Deepfake North Korean Remote Workers: a New Data Loss Threat

 On the left – original stock footage picture.
 On the right – the AI fake submitted to KnowBe4’s HR.

-In June 2025, a group posing as blockchain developers infiltrated a crypto platform (Favrr) through 31 fake identities, advanced identity deception techniques, and stealthy remote access tools, pulling off a $680K crypto heist.
+In another case from June 2025, a group posing as blockchain developers infiltrated a crypto platform (Favrr) through 31 fake identities, advanced identity deception techniques, and stealthy remote access tools, pulling off a $680K crypto heist.

 It’s clear that North Korea is actively using remote employment as a vector for data exfiltration.
 Unlike conventional phishing or malware campaigns, this strategy weaponizes corporate trust, embedding adversaries directly into the workforce.
 For security teams, the challenge is no longer just about keeping attackers out of the perimeter; it’s about recognizing when the attacker is already “inside,” disguised as a colleague.